MicrosoftDocs/windows-itpro-docs/education/windows/test-windows10s-for-edu.md

 localizationpriority: high
 author: CelesteDG
 ms.author: celested
-ms.date: 07/27/2017
+ms.date: 08/01/2017
 ---

-# Test Windows 10 S on existing Windows 10 Pro education devices
+# Test Windows 10 S on existing Windows 10 devices

 **Applies to:**
-- Windows 10
+- Windows 10 Pro, Windows 10 Pro Education, Windows 10 Education, Windows 10 Enterprise

 Windows 10 S gives schools the familiar, robust, and productive experiences they count on from Windows in an experience streamlined for security and performance in the classroom, built to work with Microsoft Education<sup>[1](#footnote1)</sup>.

-Test Windows 10 S on a few existing Windows 10 Pro or Windows 10 Pro Education devices with a genuine, activated license<sup>[2](#footnote2)</sup>.
+Test Windows 10 S on a variety of individual Windows 10 devices with a genuine, activated license<sup>[2](#footnote2)</sup>.

 Windows 10 S is different from other editions of Windows 10 as everything runs on the device is verfied by Microsoft for security and performance.
 Therefore, Windows 10 S works exclusively with apps from the Windows Store.
 Some accessories and apps compatible with Windows 10 may not work and performance may vary.
 Certain default settings, features, and apps cannot be changed.
 When you install Windows 10 S, your existing applications and settings will be deleted and you will only be able to install apps from the Windows Store.